Last Updated 2024/6/5

 Anyone can directly propose laws in this system, but that opens it up to lots of poorly-written dogshit ideation — most people want less government spending overall, but more spending in each particular category — so most people have views that conflict with themselves.
 The formal science of governance is called cybernetics (making notable use of decision theory), and it's what we are using to mitigate the prior mentioned problem, as well as many others.
 Our fix is to use something like /stone or GPT-4 to check whether a proposed law is internally consistent and automatically strike down any that fail this test (and then use quadratic funding to smooth out the resource allocation side).
 This can be extended to check for inconsistency with all pre-existing laws.
 This is a fully automated and purely objective way to filter out proposed laws before human eyes are forced to see them.
 We also believe it ought to be easier to remove a law than pass a new one, so the removal of a law is set at only needing a 50% majority, whereas passing a new one requires a 60% majority.
 These values are arbitrary and are just the defaults we set to test things.

 We also overhauled our valuation framework — we remade all our economic architecture by using /percent, which results in drastically different financial systems and absolves a society its gini coefficient sins (and as a tangent, adopting MIDs and other data-based-finance mitigations are probably required to protect a society like the one being proposed).
 We are also working on a way to objectively assign people work that they love to do, are good at doing, and is actually needed, like an automated form of ikigai or 80,000 hours.
-It has become a lot easier to expand on the potential scope of application here because of recent developments in global services like those provided by SafetyWing and Heymondo.
+It has become a lot easier to expand on the potential scope of application here because of recent developments in global services like those provided by SafetyWing, Heymondo, and Wise.

 Everything I have proposed here, amalgamated, consititutes a perfect system with no flaws and we are using it to run governance tests and toy with its mechanics.
 If you want to help us test stuff or you think this is all horribly misguided and want to yell at me, you can do that here.